mutisyag/ozone/doc/workflow.md

 ## Access rights

-In general, a submission is visible (read-only) to all users from its corresponding _Party_, to all _Secretariat_ users and to the _Administrators_.
+A submission is visible to all users from its corresponding _Party_, to all _Secretariat_ users and to the _Administrators_.
+The read/only and read/write permissions depend on the current state of the submission/version, as detailed for each state below.
 Users belonging to a Party are not allowed to see other Parties' data.